 How do you know it's time to have surgery?
 If you have exhausted all treatment options and still experience continual pain that interferes with your daily life, then it may be time to consider joint surgery.
 Talk to your doctor about all available options.
-Millions of people in the U.S. have successfully had knee and hip replacements.
+Over 7 million people in the U.S. are living successfully with knee and hip replacements.